dmichaels/public/work/summaries/dig_welcomes/README.md

 - <ins>New Member Listener</ins>
   - Kafka/MySQL plugin to monitor our member table in MySQL for new (member) records.
   - Monitors our (MySQL) database for new members and places them on a Kafka queue.
-    - The raw new member records are placed, as JSON blob/message on the Kafka _new_member_ topic queue.
+    - The raw new member records are placed, as JSON blobs/messages, on the Kafka _new_member_ topic queue.
-    - > **_Full disclosure:_** We actually had problems with the Kafka/MySQL plugin at the time (probably fixed now), and as a workaround, we had to implement this as a polling process which polled/queried the MySQL member table, periodically (every 20 seconds, say), and wrote the member data to the Kafka _new_member_ topic queue.
+    - > **_Full disclosure:_** We actually had problems with the Kafka/MySQL plugin at the time (probably fixed now), and as a workaround, we had to implement this as a brute polling process which polled/queried the MySQL member table, periodically (every 20 seconds, say), and wrote the member data to the Kafka _new_member_ topic queue.

 - <ins>New Member Augmenter</ins>
-  - Picks up raw new member data from Kafka, augments with unique Salesforce ID, and placed them on another Kafka queue.
+  - Picks up raw new member data from the Kafka _new_member_ topic queue as they come in.
-  - Monitors our (MySQL) database for new members and places them on a Kafka queue
+  - Augments member data with a _Subscriber Key_ - a globally unique Salesforce member ID.
-  - Member data sent to Salesforce need a unique ID (_Subscriber Key_) which *only* the Data Warehouse knows how to construct.
+    - Any member data sent to Salesforce needs a unique ID (_Subscriber Key_) which <ins>*only*</ins> the Data Warehouse knows how to construct.
 Due to historical (hysterical) reasons, the generation of this ID is non-trivial, and replicating the logic of generating this ID was ill-advised.
-  - So this service reads (member records) from the Kafka _new_member_ topic queue (independent from the New Member Listener process).
-  - Calls an API in the Data Warehouse we set up to generate the required ID (Subscriber Key), from the (per-organization) member ID (from the member table).
+    - Calls an API in the Data Warehouse we set up to generate the required Subscriber Key, from the given (per-organization) member ID in the data.
-  - Augments the member data (read from Kafka) with retrieved Subscriber Key for the member.
-  - Then writes the augmented member record onto another _new_member_augmented_ topic (for another process, below, to pick up).
+  - Writes the augmented member data to another Kafka topic queue (_new_member_augmented_), for another process (below) to pick up.

 - <ins>New Member Emailer</ins>
-  - Picks up augmented new member data from Kafka and sends to Salesforce via API.
+  - Picks up augmented new member data from the Kafka _new_member_augmented_ topic queue
-  - And we actually wrote (yet) another Kafka messages to (yet) another Kafka topic queue indicating the record had been sent to Salesforce and then (yet) another consumer process would pickup (read) from that topic queue and write to a _new_members_sent_to_salesforce_ table;
-    but this was really a bit overkill (a bit overengineered).
+  - Sends to Salesforce via a Salesforce API.

 - <ins><a href="https://github.com/dmichaels/public/blob/master/work/summaries/dig_welcomes/dig_welcomes.png">Diagram Here</a></ins>